loioladev/breast-density-classification/src/datasets/README.md

 ## Preprocessing

+The dataset is in DICOM format, so it is necessary to convert it to PNG.
+The script `vindr_converter.py` does this conversion.
+It converts the DICOM to PNG using the `pydicom` library, and a function to recort the breast from the image is applied.
+The data passes the same filter as the RSNA dataset.

 ## Mini-DDSM

+The Mini-DDSM dataset is a subset of the Digital Database for Screening Mammography (DDSM) dataset, which is a resource for use by the mammographic image analysis research community.
+The Mini-DDSM dataset is available at the [Kaggle](https://www.kaggle.com/datasets/cheddad/miniddsm2) platform.

 ### Download

 To download it, you need to create an account on Kaggle and download the [dataset](https://www.kaggle.com/datasets/cheddad/miniddsm2/data) via the website or API.

 ### Preprocessing

+The Mini-DDSM dataset is in DICOM format, so it is necessary to convert it to PNG.
+The script `miniddsm_converter.py` does this conversion.
+It converts the DICOM to PNG using the `pydicom` library, and a function to recort the breast from the image is applied.
+The images also have its borders cut by a fixed amount of pixels, to remove the white borders that are present in the images.

 ## BMCD